-Being bordered by Arctic Ocean to the north and Atlantic Ocean to the west, Europe is one of the world’s seven continents.
+Being bordered by Arctic Ocean to the North and Atlantic Ocean to the West, Europe is one of the world’s seven continents.
 While travelling to Europe you will get to see the rich cultural heritage, varied landscapes, all types of temperature and world-class infrastructure.
 There are plenty of cities in Europe that makes for an interesting visit.
-Take a quick look to some of the Top Cities of Europe which you shouldn’t miss visiting.
+Take a quick look to some of the Cities of Europe which you should keep in the top of your list.

 Manchester roots date back to A.D 79, it is popular for its music and sporting connections.
 Situated in the north-west of England, it is home to alluring museums, vibrant music scene and plenty of travel worthy attractions.

 Situated on the Albert Square, Manchester Town Hall is one of the prominent attractions of the city.
 It is a scintillating neo-gothic masterpiece that houses pre-Raphaelite wall paintings by the Ford Maddox Brown.